-Fat grafting is a powerful and effective tool1 that we use with many of our breast reconstruction
+Fat grafting is a powerful and effective tool that we use with many of our breast reconstruction

 In mastectomy reconstruction, there is often a step off or an area where the breast contour looks unnatural.
 The top of an implant may show, the breast may feel cool to the touch, or rippling may be visible through the skin.
-Fat grafting adds natural thickness using your own body fat2.
-Fat adds a layer of natural tissue that cannot be achieved by implants alone.
+Fat grafting adds natural thickness using your own body fat.2 Fat adds a layer of natural tissue that cannot be achieved by implants alone.
 Typically, the whole mastectomy area requires some graft, as it improves the skin quality, warmth, and texture.
 Additional fat can be grafted anywhere there is a divot, a dip, visible implant rippling, or any other area that would benefit.
 The fat grafting can be done at any time after the mastectomy reconstruction, from 6 months to 60 years.
 It also has benefits of improved comfort and softness, and gets rid of the feeling some women have of “always wearing a bra” or “feels uncomfortable all the time” that can come with implant based reconstruction.

 For fat grafting as a sole method of reconstruction, first the mastectomy is performed with a small implant that acts as a spacer.
 Many of our patients that choose this option want to avoid silicone altogether, and we usually use a saline implant for these patients.
 The space allows the breast to maintain its basic shape without sticking down to the chest wall.
 The mastectomy can be skin and nipple sparing, with the incision under the breast, to create the best breast appearance.
 After the area has healed, typically 6 months, the implant size is decreased and the volume is replaced with fat.
 Each time, between 100 and 400cc of fat is grafted, depending on the volume that is safe for each patient.
 Eventually, the implant is removed.
-This may take one session of fat grafting for breasts that are small, and it may take more sessions3 for breasts that are larger.
-The final breast size does not need to be the same size as the original breast.
+This may take one session of fat grafting for breasts that are small, and it may take more sessions for breasts that are larger.3 The final breast size does not need to be the same size as the original breast.

 Browse our gallery to see examples of breast reconstruction with fat grafting.